 What is a Morpheus8 facial?

 With 24 microneedles, the Morpheus8 technology reaches up to 4mm deep into skin and the RF is emitted through the tips of the needles.
 This means none of the electric current is lost in the top layers of skin but can permeate the dermis (where collagen and elastin are produced) and the fatty subcutaneous tissue below — which can also lead to fat reduction and contouring.
-By targeting the deeper layers of the skin, the building blocks will reorganise themselves in a natural anti-ageing process.

 The procedure can be used all over the face and body, but one particular reason for its popularity in the past year has been the results achieved under the chin, an area notoriously difficult to treat effectively and permanently without cosmetic surgery.